FlipperPA/django-dep-default-project/README.md

 There are three main pain points which have been revealed:

-* Confusion on location of project settings, and how they differ from Django apps
+* Confusion on the location of project settings, and how this directory differs from Django apps
-* Confusion created by providing a project that lacks many conventions used in a production project
+* Lack of console feedback from the `djangoadmin startproject` command
 * Answering the question after "It Worked!": "What's Next?"

 This proposal also seeks to leverage opportunities for providing useful feedback to the learning process.
 The feature would also include rewriting the documenation where necessary, and notifying (and working with) maintainers of third-party tutorials.
 It would not include [a rewrite of the URLs syntax](https://gist.github.com/tomchristie/cb388f0f6a0dec931c611775f32c5f98), another pain point for beginners, which is already being addressed.